 - Quickly find the growth or decline.

-- Summarize of the table data into visuals.
+- Summarize the table data into visuals.

-- Make quick planning and take decisions.
+- Make quick planning and make decisions.

 Disadvantages of Bar Chart in Excel: